Dystopia Chapter 14: Saddle Up

 “You wouldn’t.”

-“I need you to buy in to the program.
+“I need you to buy in.
 I need your decision now.”

 “I’m in.
-Relax, you’re the boss man,” he replied with that overconfident, cocky smile.
+Relax, you’re the boss man,” he replied with that cocky smile.

-My gut tightened as I holstered my weapon, turned, walked away wondering if I was about to take a bullet to the back.
+My gut tightened as I holstered my weapon, turned, walked away, wondering if I was about to take a bullet in the back.
 Headed toward the stable.
 Guess for the moment everyone was on board.

 “Saddle up.”